I159/go_deep/README.md

 ## Motivation

 This is my personal education project.
-Things I want to train and learn with this project: AI deep learning basics, Go IoC architecture approaches, Go programs performance optimization and profiling.
+Things I want to train and learn with this project: AI deep learning basics, Go IoC architecture approaches, Go programs performance optimization and profiling, design tools for distributed systems.
 The goal is to assemble a flexible and efficient deep learning framework on pure Go.
+Further plan is to implement GPU computations support and make it possible to use the library for distributed systems.

 ## Installation